MPC-SoK/frameworks/scalemamba/README.md

 # SCALE-MAMBA

-SCALE-MAMBA includes a custom compiler and MPC execution engine that implements a maliciously secure hybrid protocol.
+[SCALE-MAMBA](https://homes.esat.kuleuven.be/~nsmart/SCALE/) includes a custom compiler and MPC execution engine that implements a maliciously secure hybrid protocol.
 It supersedes the SPDZ framework.
 MAMBA is a Python-like language that compiles to a documented bytecode representation.
-SCALE implements a two-phase protocol, first offloading public-key operatiosn to a offline, function-independent pre-processing stage, then executing an optiized hybrid protocol.
+SCALE implements a two-phase protocol, first offloading public-key operations to a offline, function-independent pre-processing stage, then executing an optimized hybrid protocol.

-SCALE-MAMBA is developed by a team at [KU Leuven](https://homes.esat.kuleuven.be/~nsmart/SCALE/).
+SCALE-MAMBA is developed by a team at KU Leuven and is available [on Github](https://github.com/KULeuven-COSIC/SCALE-MAMBA).

-Our recommendation: SCALE-MAMBA is an actively maintained, highly flexible, extensively documented framework.
+Our recommendation: SCALE-MAMBA is an actively maintained, highly flexible, [extensively documented](https://homes.esat.kuleuven.be/~nsmart/SCALE/Documentation.pdf) framework.
 It supports an arbitrary number of parties and has strong security guarantees and we recommend it for most use cases.
 Our only caveat is that it may consume significant computing resources.

 ## Docker Setup
 Create a Docker image.
 This will take a few minutes.
 You only have to do this